 My favourite item in the afternoon tea set was actually a large breadcrumb-encrusted, golden-fried prawn, which came perched on a raft of finger sandwiches (cucumber, smoked salmon and chicken).
 Two coin-sized spinach-cheese tartlets completed that middle-tier of the 3-tier serving tray.

 I usually skip the top tier as I am not a big fan of sweets & cakes.
 My dining companion declared the eclairs to be very good.

-The bottom tier, filled with two types of scones - plain and with raisin, were exceptional.
-But they served a heavy cream, rather than clotted cream, with a tasty strawberry jam.
+The bottom tier, filled with two types of scones - plain and with raisins, were exceptional.
+But they were served with a heavy cream, rather than clotted cream.
+However, the tasty strawberry jam saved the day.